joaks1/PyMsBayes/doc/source/tutorials/background.rst

-From a lot of analyses of simulated and empirical data, I have found that by placing much less prior weight in unlikely regions of parameters space, gamma priors on divergence times is much less likely to spuriously support models of shared divergences across taxa :cite:`Oaks2014dpp`.
+From a lot of analyses of simulated and empirical data, I have found that by placing much less prior weight in unlikely regions of parameters space, gamma priors on divergence times are much less likely to spuriously support models of shared divergences across taxa :cite:`Oaks2014dpp`.

 .. _prior_on_divergence_models: